Natural disaster preparation for mines

 The Bureau of Meteorology has issued a season outlook this week that points to:

-The Bushfire and Natural Hazards Cooperative Research Centre also released its seasonal outlook on Wednesday that may assist mines for natural disaster preparation.
+The Bushfire and Natural Hazards Cooperative Research Centre also released its seasonal outlook that may assist mines for natural disaster preparation.

 The first thing to know is that not all earthquakes are created equal.
 There are several different kinds of earthquakes depending on what part of the world you live in.
 In Australia, we’re most likely to experience ‘intra-plate’ earthquakes due to the continent’s geographic makeup.
 These kinds of earthquakes are said to have a ‘shallow-focus’ and are unfortunately less predictable than ‘plate-margin’ earthquakes that occur commonly in Japan and the Americas.